Why Become a Nurse?

 Loading Form

-Achieve Career Stability With Ample Opportunities.
+Achieve Career Stability with Ample Opportunities

 Thanks to an increase in health challenges, rapidly changing medical technology and a growing elderly population, nursing is and will continue to be in demand for the near future.

-In fact, the U.S. Bureau of Labor Statistics (BLS) estimates that registered nurse employment will grow by 7% between 2019 and 2029 — a rate faster than the average for all occupations.
+In fact, the U.S. Bureau of Labor Statistics (BLS) estimates that registered nurse employment will grow by 6% between 2023 and 2033 — a rate faster than the average for all occupations.

-According to the BLS’s latest data, the median annual wage for registered nurses is $77,600.* However, wages fluctuate depending on the industry, such as government, hospitals, ambulatory healthcare services, care facilities and educational services.
+According to the BLS’s latest data, the median annual wage for registered nurses is $86,070.* However, wages fluctuate depending on the industry, such as government, hospitals, ambulatory healthcare services, care facilities and educational services.

 For More Information